tlevitz/EPU_Screening_Visualization/README.md

    ```
 Copy and paste the http://XXX.X.X.X:XXXX into the web browser on the support PC and it should allow you to interactively browse screening and data collection sessions

+_The folders queried must be the full EPU-generated folders containing all metadata_

+Note 1: You could definitely combine integrate epustats.py into generate_report.py, it is kept separate only because of our transfer workflow

+Note 2: generate_report.py should be able to automatically find the atlas images if the directory is located within the screening/collection directory or the directory containing it.
+However you can provide the path to the directory containing the atlas images if it is located elsewhere.
+If there are no atlas images, the report will still generate but will skip showing atlas images.
+This version of the script does not find atlas images for non-Tundra data sets but could be easily modified to do so.

+_These scripts were generated with the assistance of GPT4DFCI, a private, HIPAA-secure endpoint to GPT-4o provided by DFCI_

 # Example Screenshots
 <img width="607" height="342" alt="screenshot1" src="https://github.com/user-attachments/assets/55dc7a57-a4cc-49b3-b28e-df1134f49688" />
 <img width="935" height="914" alt="screenshot2" src="https://github.com/user-attachments/assets/77588eaa-66b7-47a9-9660-0ff1365b3ebd" />